 This fail-safe approach ensures that damage to user data could not occur by inadvertently allowing an application to run in two parts of a partitioned cluster.
 This also protects from the situation where a node fails to respond to heartbeats (for example, an extreme system load) and then comes back to life later.
 In this case, the application on the node that returns to life may continue to run even though the other node has taken action to start that application.

 PRIMECLUSTER allows you to use various hardware-specific methods to set definition that reset nodes on which Solaris or Linux operate.
-For example, PRIMECLUSTER allows you to forcibly stop a node by using the RCI, sending a BREAK signal to the console unit, using the IPMI, using the Blade, or using the MMB.
+(For more information, refer to the PRIMECLUSTER Cluster Foundation (CF) Configuration and Administration Guide.)

 Monitoring Agents (MA)